ivtikhon/taskman/README.md

 ## Implemetation details

-Taskman is written in Python using [Flask](https://palletsprojects.com/p/flask/) framework.
+Application is written in Python using [Flask](https://palletsprojects.com/p/flask/) framework.
+Command line interface communicates to an application server that manages a list of tasks, stored in a database.
+All operations on tasks are logged to a file.

 ### Architecture diagram
 ![diagram](./diagram.png)